itistamtran/web_automation_ai/README.md

 ## 5. Notes for Evaluators

-- Error handling is included for navigation, timeouts, and missing elements.
+- Includes detailed error handling for navigation, timeouts, and missing elements.
-- Logs print clear progress and a final message.
+- Logs show step-by-step progress and results clearly.
-- The AI planner validates JSON before execution and ignores unknown actions safely.
+- The AI planner validates JSON safely and skips unsupported actions.
 - The MCP layer is optional but ready.
-Plug in any MCP Playwright server by editing MCPClient to call your server and return its data.
+You can connect any Playwright MCP server by editing MCPClient.
+- The .gitignore file ensures sensitive and generated files are not committed.

 ---